microsoft/react-native-windows/vnext/docs/NativeModules.md

 It's just as easy to add custom methods, by attributing a public method with `REACT_METHOD`.
 In FancyMath we have one method, `add`, which takes two doubles and returns their sum.
 Again, we've specified the optional `name` argument in the `REACT_METHOD` macro-attribute so in JS we call `add` instead of `Add`.

 To add custom events, we attribute a `std::function<void(double)>` delegate with `REACT_EVENT`, where the double represents the type of the event data.
-Now whenever we invoke the `AddEvent` delegate in our native code (as we do above), an event will be raised in JavaScript.
+Now whenever we invoke the `AddEvent` delegate in our native code (as we do above), an event named "AddEvent" will be raised in JavaScript.
 As before, you could have optionally customized the name in JS like this: `REACT_EVENT(AddEvent, "addEvent")`.

 #### 2. Registering your Native Module